Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-4.md

 - What the `pa11y` demo is used for.
 - How to use `origami.json` properties to make it easier to configure multiple demos.

-Although our component is starting to look good, it has a button which doesn't do anything.
+Although our component is starting to look good it has a button which doesn't do anything.
 So next we'll learn how to add interactivity to our component with JavaScript.
 [Continue to part five](/docs/tutorials/create-a-new-component-part-5).